Multitude (philosophy): Ethics and TTP

+TP

-In the TP, multitude denotes a great aggregate of people (organized or not) moved more by affect than reason (often by a "common affect" but ideally "by one mind" as in a "union of minds").
-For Edwin Curley, the main thesis of Spinoza's moral and political philosophy is that our greatest good lies in "living in a community with other people, and binding ourselves to our fellow citizens ... 'to make us one people'".
+In the Tractatus politicus (TP), Spinoza drew on the Ethics theories of affects and power, seeking a way for the multitude, like individuals in the Ethics, to be ruled less by fear.
+Here the term denotes a large aggregate of people, organized or not, often moved by (shared) affect but ideally united by reason in a union of minds (acting with "one mind").
+One reading of Spinoza's moral and political philosophy holds that our greatest good lies in "living in a community with other people, and binding ourselves to our fellow citizens 'to make us one people'".
 (Note: In the TTP, Spinoza wrote that such association was necessary for security, enjoyment, prosperity, the division of labor, and the flourishing of art, science, and understanding.)
-But to do so rationally and virtuously is a supreme challenge.
-(Note: In practice, everyone must contract to act in common as determined and redetermined by voting, though they inevitably think freely.
-For Spinoza, this comes closest to the natural condition, and "the more we depart from [it], ... the more violent the government".)
-The individual's task in the Ethics—to overcome bondage to the passions—became the task of the entire community in Spinoza's political philosophy.
+Doing so rationally and virtuously, however, is a supreme challenge.
+(Note: In practice, Spinoza wrote, everyone must contract to act in common as determined and redetermined by voting, though they inevitably think freely.
+This comes closest to the natural condition, he argued, and "the more we depart from [it], the more violent the government".)
+The individual's task in the Ethics, overcoming bondage to the passions, thus became the task of the entire community in Spinoza's mature political philosophy.

-Spinoza's multitude builds on his earlier use of vulgus (common people or crowd) in earlier works.
-(Note: Spinoza's vulgus may also be translated as a mass, the public, or volk, among other terms.)
-In the TP, vulgus is largely replaced by multitude, plebs (ordinary people or plebeians), and populus (people).
-(Note: The term vulgus appears only once in the TP.
-Here Spinoza defends the vulgus against Roman historians.)
-While vulgus has been translated pejoratively (e.g., mob, rabble, the vulgar), Curley advised against it (except, in some political contexts, mob).
-Spinoza used it for those he deemed unreliable in capability or judgment, sometimes by contrast to philosophers; yet he also wrote of a vulgus of philosophers.
-Curley generally rendered it as common people.
+Whereas the TTP described democracy as the "freest" or "most natural" regime, the TP called it the "most absolute" or "best" because it best preserved natural rights and maximized the state's power.
+The state's chief aim accordingly shifted from freedom to prosperity and stability, both of which required "absolute" or sufficient sovereign power.
+Thus many twentieth-century commentators said Spinoza had effectively abandoned democracy, while others said he was refining his theories of affects, power, and the multitude, and that his characteristically archaic, semantically revisionist use of "absolute" likely referred not to unlimited power but to a sovereign authority superior to the church, defined in relation to (and sometimes limited by) the multitude, and necessarily limited or finite within immanent naturalism.

+In the TP, the multitude's power arose from the aggregation and organization of individuals, and Spinoza, seeing natural right as coextensive with power, drew relations between individual and sovereign, and between multitude and state.
+The multitude's power depended not only on number but also on the manner of agreement among its individuals.
+Less adequate ideas and passive affects like fear diminished collective power, whereas more adequate ideas and active affects like joy increased it by fostering unity.
+To cultivate these conditions, Spinoza recommended democracy, broadly conceived, as the best form of government and favored large, deliberative, popular councils, postulating their epistemic advantages.